13 December, 2019

 India saw an “overall deterioration of religious freedom conditions in 2018”.

 India continues to remain a Tier II country.
-It is in same list since 2009.
-Tier II countries are those in which violations engaged in or tolerated by government are serious and characterized by at least one of the elements of systematic, ongoing, and egregious (horrible)’.
+It is in the same list since 2009.
+Tier II countries are those in which violations engaged in or tolerated by the government are serious and characterized by at least one of the elements of systematic, ongoing, and egregious (horrible)’.